outsidedav/swift/getting_started/installing.md

 Run `pod install`, and open the generated `.xcworkspace` file.

-For more information, see the [Cocoapods Guides](https://guides.cocoapods.org/using/index.html).
+For more information, see the [CocoaPods Guides](https://guides.cocoapods.org/using/index.html).

 ## Installing with Carthage
 {: #installing_with_carthage}